Rhinoplasty (Nasal Surgery)

 External rhinoplasty (open approach, or open rhinoplasty)

-This is a complex procedure requires cartilage grafting, or straightening a nose that has been affected by the severe trauma.
+Dr. Sherman prefers an open approach (external rhinoplasty) if there is indication for cartilage grafting, or if the nose needs straightening, or if there is a significant airway problem.
 A small incision is made across the columella, exposing the anatomy below.
 The advantage of this approach is that it allows precise placement of cartilage grafts, if necessary, and a better visualization of the underlying anatomy.

-Septoplasty is an entirely different nose surgery that is quite common.
+Septoplasty may be performed at the same time as a cosmetic rhinoplasty.
 The septum is the wall that is located between the two nostrils.
 Often, the septum is injured in accidents, causing it to obstruct one or both sides of the nasal passageway.
 This may have occurred during adolescence in an athletic event which may not have been appreciated at the time of injury.
+Dr. Sherman has been performing functional airway correction throughout his career, emphasizing both function and aesthetics.

 Dr. Sherman will correct your septum at the same time as he performs the rhinoplasty, thus improving your breathing.
 If your nose simply has an obstruction and you do not desire a rhinoplasty, the septoplasty can be performed without it.
 The advantage of a septoplasty performed alone is that there is no bruising to encounter; however, if the nasal fracture must be corrected at the same time, there will be bruising.